gtaws/ProtectWithWAF/lab1/README 2.md

     ![](.//media/image36.png)

 12. Run Apache Benchmark:
-    *   Copy the abLoadTestCommand from the **Output Properties** tab on of the CloudFormation stack.
+    *   Copy the abLoadTestCommand from the **Output Properties** tab on the JAM webpage.
 Right click and copy.

         <img src="https://aws-jam-challenge-resources.s3.amazonaws.com/WAF-BOTs-Scrapers-Workshop/lab1/media/jam7.png" width="700" />
     *   Run the command in a Command Prompt window